SandroGT/LLMs-for-SPARQL/README.md

 ### Notes about datasets
 **Important:** to run the scripts in the **`datasets/`** folder, you will need to download the raw datasets.
-The original versions of the datasets are available on **Zenodo** (**placeholder URL**).
+The original versions of the datasets are available on **[Zenodo](https://zenodo.org/records/14978788)**.
 Ensure that the raw data is in the correct directory before running the associated scripts.

 Make sure to check each script's README or documentation for any additional details or setup specific to the script.